Learn with Us

 - exploring different methods of nonviolence,

 - understanding how Dr. King and Gandhi used nonviolence,

 - and exploring how nonviolence may be applied to a school conflict.

 The webinar includes instructions for activities the classroom teacher can lead before the webinar to begin the discussion about violence and nonviolence, as well as a digital copy of the webinar afterwards.

 Single or multiple sessions which include King’s nonviolence theory; conflict resolution skills; or a modified version of any of the offerings below.

-In addition, we offer training to high school and university student groups and community groups: Gandhi staff members are available to offer the following workshops designed to build critical skills.
-The cost of workshops are negotiated by the coordinators, but all contributions benefit the work of the Gandhi Institute.
+In addition, we offer training to high school and university student groups, and community groups: Gandhi staff members are available to offer the following workshops designed to build critical skills.
+The cost of workshops are negotiated; all contributions benefit the work of the Gandhi Institute.